 - Myth: It is best if I act as my own Registered Agent.

-Truth: Most states allow a business to name its owner, an officer, employee or other person associated with the entity as Registered Agent, but it can be a risky move.
-Registered Agents must be physically present at the office during normal business hours, year-round.
+- Truth: Most states allow a business to name its owner, an officer, employee or other person associated with the entity as Registered Agent, but it can be a risky move.
+Registered Agents must be physically present at the registered address during normal business hours, year-round.
 If a process server comes to deliver a document and you are not there to receive it, you face fines, penalties and legal repercussions.

-Furthermore, a Registered Agent must physically reside in the state where it will act as Agent.
+Furthermore, since a Registered Agent must physically reside in the state where it will act as Agent.
 If your business expands into a new state or states, you will not be able to act as Registered Agent in every location.

 So, you may want to consider working with a commercial Registered Agent service instead.
 A professional Registered Agent can eliminate the burden of handling important documents promptly and correctly and reduce the legal and financial risk to your business for non-compliance.